ElPsyKurisu/piec/docs/source/usage.rst

 ----------------

-To connect to an instrument we use pyvisa, if instrument address is unknown use pyvisa to connect:
+To connect to an instrument we use pyvisa.
+If the instrument address is unknown we can use pyvisa to identify the detected addresses:

 >>> from pyvisa import ResourceManager
 >>> rm = ResourceManager()